whocov/whomapper/README.md

 This is an experiemental package to house WHO shapefiles and create WHO legal maps. ***Please note that the user of this package is responsible for ensuring that any maps they produce fuffil WHO legal standards.*** Please read the WHO map SOP before using [here](http://gamapserver.who.int/gho/gis/training/DMF_GIS2010_2_SOPSforWHOMaps.pdf).

-***THIS APP IS CURRENTLY IN EARLY DEVELOPMENT - PLEASE LOG A GITHUB ISSUE OR CONTACT THE AUTHORS FOR ANY ISSUES***
+***AS OF 5th September 2023, this package has undergone extensive rewrites.
+For up to date information run the vignette***

 ## Installation

-To install this package for the first time:
+To install this package for the first time (note that a users PAT can be used):

 ```
 devtools::install_github("whocov/whomapper",